astrom-tom/SEDSIM/docs/source/configuration.rst

 Cosmo
 ^^^^^
 This part deals with the cosmological model used by SEDobs.
 When simulating a galaxy at redshift **z**, SEDobs is able to take into account a cosmological model.
 This means that at **z**, the template used for the simulation will be younger that the age of the Universe at **z** in the cosmological model you want use.
 The cosmological model is given by 3 parameters: the Hubble constant Ho and two comological parameters: the dark energy density: omega_L and the matter density parameter: omega_m.
 SEDobs checks that Omega_m + Omega_L =1.
-If not it will comnplain.
+If not it will complain.
 If you want SEDobs to be able to use templates older than the age of the Universe at a given **z**, you can say 'No' to Use_Cosmo.
+This way, SEDobs will randomely choose templates in the set of template, regardless of their age.
 An example of this section is given below:

 .. code-block:: shell